orakaro/rainbowstream/theme.md

 * `theme monokai` will apply `monokai` theme immediately.
 You can use TAB key for theme's name autocompletion.

 ### Theme contribution
-I welcome any contribution for themes for this app.
+I appreciate any contribution for themes for this app.
 Please add a file to [themes folder](https://github.com/DTVD/rainbowstream/tree/master/rainbowstream/colorset) (json format!) and create a [pull request](https://github.com/DTVD/rainbowstream/compare/) with a screenshot.